-At the heart of any entrepreneurial ecosystem are the entrepreneurs themselves - individuals who possess the creativity, and resilience vision. identify opportunities, develop innovative solutions, and bring them to market (Shane & Venkataraman, 2000).
-Entrepreneurs serve as the driving force behind economic dynamism, job creation, wealth and generation, making their empowerment and support a ecosystem development cornerstone of efforts (Audretsch & Belitski, 2017).
+At the heart of any entrepreneurial ecosystem are the entrepreneurs themselves - individuals who possess the vision, creativity, and resilience to identify opportunities, develop innovative solutions, and bring them to market (Shane & Venkataraman, 2000).
+Entrepreneurs serve as the driving force behind economic dynamism, job creation, and wealth generation, making their empowerment and support a cornerstone of ecosystem development efforts (Audretsch&Belitski, 2017).
 However, the success of entrepreneurs is not solely determined by their individual characteristics and actions but is heavily influenced by the broader ecosystem in which they operate.

 Access to capital is widely recognized as a critical factor in entrepreneurial success (Mason & Stark, 2004).
 Adequate funding is essential for startups to develop and scale their ventures, yet many entrepreneurs face challenges in accessing the necessary financial resources.
-Venture capital, angel investment, crowd funding, and other forms of financing play vital roles in fueling entrepreneurial endeavors and are integral components of robust ecosystems (Acs&Audretsch, 2010).
-Moreover, the availability of supportive infrastructure, such as incubators, accelerators, and coworking spaces, can provide entrepreneurs with valuable resources, mentorship, and networking opportunities to help them navigate the challenges of building a startup (Hansen & Wasserman, 2012).
+Venture capital, angel investment, crowdfunding, and other forms of financing play vital roles in fueling entrepreneurial endeavors and are integral components of robust ecosystems (Acs&Audretsch, 2010).
+Moreover, the availability of supportive infrastructure, such as incubators, accelerators, and co-working spaces, can provide entrepreneurs with valuable resources, mentorship, and networking opportunities to help them navigate the challenges of building a startup (Hansen & Wasserman, 2012).